rancher/elemental/docs/customizing.md

 docker push myrepo/custom-build:v1.1.1
 ```

-The new customized OS is available as the docker image `myrepo/custom-build:v1.1.1` and it can
+The new customized OS is available as the Docker image `myrepo/custom-build:v1.1.1` and it can
 be run and verified using docker with

 ```bash